DandyQi/MaskedCRF/ReadMe.md

 ```

 # Performance
+The baseline models are the following:
+* BERT-tagger: The output of the final hidden representation of BERT for to each token is fed into a classification layer over the label set without using CRF.
+* BERT-CRF: BERT followed by a conventional CRF layer.
 * Retain: Keep and retag the illegal segments.
 This strategy agrees with ([Sang et al., 2000](https://www.aclweb.org/anthology/W00-0726/)).
 * Discard: Discard the illegal segments completely.